MartinStokholm/NGK_Repo/jour1/handin/exer3.md

 1 packets transmitted, 1 received, 0% packet loss, time 0ms
 rtt min/avg/max/mdev = 29.685/29.685/29.685/0.000 ms
 ```
-The ping took 29.685 ms, which is alot slower then when we tester the nairbours H1 and H2.
+The ping took 29.685 ms, which is alot slower then when we tested the neighbours H1 and H2.

 ## qustion 4

-Now lets check the consistensy of google with 10 consektive pings
+Now lets check the consistensy of google with 10 consecutive pings
 ping -c 10 www.google.com is called

 ```